 You might love caffeine, but the stimulant can stay in your system for six hours or more.
 That’s not a problem if you’re drinking a cup of morning joe, but it might be if you’re drinking caffeine later in the day.
 To avoid sleep disruptions, avoid caffeine after lunchtime.

 Eating a big meal before bed can make it harder to fall asleep and can cause you to wake up feeling overly full and tired.
 Drinking liquids isn't much better.
 Too much fluid in your system before bed might lead to middle-of-the-night bathroom trips.

 Seeing the time can add to anxiety and make falling asleep harder.
 Even the glowing light can be distracting.
 Put your clock in a drawer or turn it around so you can't see the time from your bed.

 If you often wake up with neck pain or headaches, it's possible that your pillow isn't providing enough support.
 Try using a pillow that is designed to keep your neck in alignment.
 You may need to try a few different shapes and styles to find the right fit.

 You can also try using a pillow to alleviate back pain.
 For example, putting a pillow between your knees while sleeping on your side can significantly affect your comfort level.

 Keep a sleep journal if you're unsure what's causing your fatigue.
 For two weeks, write down everything you eat and drink, when you exercise, and how you feel when you wake up.
 This will help you identify any patterns that may be disrupting your sleep.

 These tips can help if you're always tired, no matter how much sleep you may get.
 However, they might not be enough.
 It can be extremely challenging to pinpoint the exact cause of your sleep issues.

-Take the sleep assessment to see how Sleep Reset can help you wake up rested.
+Take the sleep quiz to see how Sleep Reset can help you wake up rested.